-If your unit is leaking fluid that does not appear to be evaporating, it is most likely water, which means there is potentially a problem with the drain line, which will require a call to a repair technician.
+If your unit is leaking fluid that does not appear to be evaporating, it is most likely water.
+This means that there is potentially a problem with the drain line, which will require a call to a repair technician.

 Replace the Filters

-Filters are a vital part of any AC system; they filter and help purify the air they cycle, removing dust, dirt, and microbes from the air depending on the filter level.
+Filters are a vital part of any AC system.
+They filter and help purify the air they cycle by removing dust, dirt, and microbes.
 Filters need to be regularly cleaned or replaced, especially in the summer.
-A clogged filter leads to reduced efficiency and higher running costs.
+A clogged filter will lead to reduced efficiency and higher running costs.